 Modify ENGL 1101 (Composition I) ENGL 1101 helps students develop the skills they need to become successful in college-level courses where critical thinking and writing are required.
-This course does not presume that students already possess these skills; instead, it will help students develop these skills, so that by the end of ENGL 1101 students will be better equipped to succeed in college classes where writing is required.
-ENGL 1101 is not the only course in the core where students receive writing instruction; however, it is an important course in the development of college-level writing skills since-in contrast to other classes where a specific disciplinary content comes first and writing is secondary-its focus is on the sequential development or scaffolding of the discrete writing and analytical skills that, together, lead to stronger, more successful writing.
+This course does not presume that students already possess these skills; instead, it will help students develop these skills so that by the end of ENGL 1101 students will be better equipped to succeed in college classes where writing is required.
+ENGL 1101 is not the only course in the core in which students receive writing instruction; however, it is an important course in the development of college-level writing skills since-in contrast to other classes where a specific disciplinary content comes first and writing is secondary-its focus is on the sequential development or scaffolding of the discrete writing and analytical skills that, together, lead to stronger, more successful writing.

-Since the QEP objective was announced in 2011, English and First Year Writing Faculty have been revising content and methodologies to ensure English 1101 fulfills its role in producing effective student writers.
-The revisions undertaken in advance of the official QEP implementation in fall 2014 include:
+Since the QEP objective was announced in 2010, English and First Year Writing Faculty have been refocusing content and methodologies to ensure that English 1101 fulfills its role in producing effective student writers.
+These efforts in advance of QEP approval and official implementation were deemed appropriate given the desire to enfranchise First Year Writing instructors as well as tenured and tenure-eligible faculty in the process.
+Changes to ENGL 1101 instruction and assessment were implemented in fall 2013 in order to gauge the effectiveness of these refocusing efforts in advance of the full implementation.
+The steps undertaken in advance of the official QEP implementation in fall 2015 include: